aleph2c/miros-rabbitmq/doc/docs.rst

 explain things in a way that she can understand them.
 She needs to know how the system works so that she can do her job.
 So you use what she already knows: how to understand stories.
-You can provide her with a set of sequence diagrams describing how a story changes over time.
+You can provide her with a set of sequence diagrams describing how their story changes over time.

 The sequence diagrams are just projections of a statechart.
 They are generative.